St. John's School (Vancouver): Athletics

-St. John's athletics teams compete in the Greater Vancouver Independent Schools Athletic Association (GVISAA), which is recognized by BC School Sports, the Independent Schools Association (ISA), the Independent Schools Elementary Association (ISEA), the Canadian Association of Independent Schools (CAIS) and provincially at the Single A level.
+SJS's athletics teams compete in the Greater Vancouver Independent Schools Athletic Association (GVISAA), which is recognized by BC School Sports, the Independent Schools Association (ISA), the Independent Schools Elementary Association (ISEA), the Canadian Association of Independent Schools (CAIS) and provincially at the Single A level.
 They practice in the school's two gyms, the Gunn Gym and the Junior Gym.
-In 2025, their basketball team won their first Single A Tournament title at the BC School Sports Boys Basketball Provincial Championships.
+In 2025, their basketball team won their first Single A tournament title at the BC School Sports Boys Basketball Provincial Championships.

 St. John's has a variety of sports teams including: